srimanthtenneti/DDPQ---Continous-Control/README.md

 # Navigation
 The repository includes the model file that describes the architecture , agent file that describes the behaviour of the agent and the jupyter - notebook that trains the agent.

 Also there are trained actor and critic weights files for direct inferencing.
 The local installation instuctions are mentioned above.
+The Solving Reacher Environment using DDPG.docx file contains observations , hyperparameters used and all the other necessary details.